Lara Croft: Relic Run: Gameplay

 Lara Croft: Relic Run is an action-adventure endless runner platforming game in which the player controls Lara Croft, main protagonist of the Tomb Raider franchise.
 The gameplay is similar to Temple Run; Lara must navigate endlessly looping environments, accumulating a score depending on the distance run.
 The game uses touch controls, with different movements across the screen prompting an action from Lara.
 If Lara hits an obstacle, the run ends unless the player uses an Ankh, in which the case the run is continued from a checkpoint.
 Within these environments, Lara must navigate around natural obstacles and deliberate traps.
 The difficulty and frequency of obstacles and traps increases as the run continues.
 Lara can perform parkour moves within the environment, along with sliding, jumping and wall-running, each triggered contextually by a movement of the controls.
-During some segments, Lara must fight off enemies using equipped weapons: these include her trademark twin pistols, sub-machine guns and an assault rifle.
+During some occasional rail shooter combat segments, Lara must fight off enemies using equipped weapons: these include her trademark twin pistols, sub-machine guns and an assault rifle.
 Players tap on enemies to fire at them, along with crates containing coins or health.
-Each stage has both a vehicle section, with Lara riding vehicles such as a quad bike or motorbike through areas of the level, and boss fights, where she fights large monsters, such as a Tyrannosaurus in the Jungle stage.
+Lara must defend herself from enemy attacks by shooting projectiles out of the air; the run can also end if she falls in battle from losing all health.
+There are also some sequences where Lara travels in vehicles, such as a quad bike or motorbike, through areas of the level, and boss fights, where she fights large monsters, such as a Tyrannosaurus in the Jungle stage.